svinnapolean/Semantic-Kernel/README.md

 # Semantic-Kernel with ONNX
 sample Semantic Kernel setup showing how to create a basic AI agent that integrates a skill, a tool, and memory, orchestrates them, and uses an LLM (like Azure OpenAI GPT).
-This will be in C#, which aligns well with your .NET experience.

 The `Program.cs` file in [`Semantic-Kernel`](https://github.com/svinnapolean/Semantic-Kernel/blob/main/semantic/Program.cs) repo defines a modular agentic AI workflow using Semantic Kernel and Azure OpenAI.